 Internal access and roading within the Site will be developed in accordance with relevant traffic standards, as will local traffic-related upgrades (and be confirmed through the subdivision consent process).
-This will ensure good connectivity to Prebbleton and the proposed Birchs Road reserve.
-(Appendix 10).
+This will ensure good connectivity to the urban areas surrounding the Site.